How to Secure a Mortgage with Collections

 Mortgage Options for Borrowers with Collections

 The minimum credit score required for a conventional mortgage is 620.
-But FHA loans usually have lower FICO score requirements.
+However, FHA loans usually have lower FICO score requirements.
 The best way to get a mortgage with collections when you don’t meet this minimum threshold is through a subprime lender or a B lender.

-These financial institutions work with borrowers that do not have good credit scores.
-If you have gone through bankruptcy in the last two years, you may have to borrow from a private mortgage lender.
 Work with a mortgage broker to explore your options.
-Getting a home loan with a 650 credit score or lower will usually be more expensive when compared to conventional home loans.
+Getting a home loan with a 650 credit score or lower will usually be more expensive than conventional home loans.
 B lenders usually charge a processing fee, which is usually around 1% of the mortgage value.
 If you work with a mortgage broker, they’ll also charge you an additional 1%.
-Also, the mortgage rates you’ll qualify for will be higher.
+Also, the mortgage rates you’ll qualify for will be notably higher.

 Mortgage options for those with collections are limited and more expensive when compared to borrowers with good credit.
 That said, there are several things you can do to improve your creditworthiness and your credit score before you apply for a mortgage.

 One option is to improve your DTI ratio by paying down your debts and unpaid collections.
 If you have over $10k in unsecured debts, consider debt relief options like debt consolidation, debt settlement, and debt management plans.
-Get in touch with TurboDebt and take benefit of our free consultation to see how we can help you find the right debt relief option for your individual needs.
+Get in touch with TurboDebt and take advantage of our free consultation to see how we can help you find the right debt relief option for your individual needs.